Skip to Main Content

 Politifact– PolitiFact rates the accuracy of claims by elected officials and others who speak up in American politics.

-Fact Check– They monitor the factual accuracy of what is said by major U.S. political players in the form of TV ads, debates, speeches, interviews and news releases.
+Fact Check– They monitor the factual accuracy of what major U.S. political players say in the form of TV ads, debates, speeches, interviews, and news releases.

-Poynter Institute– The Poynter Institute is not a true fact checking service.
-They are however a leader in distinguished journalism and produce nothing but credible and evidence based content.
+Poynter Institute—The Poynter Institute is not a fact-checking service.
+It is, however, a leader in distinguished journalism that produces only credible and evidence-based content.

 Truth or Fiction– Very similar to Snopes.
 They tend to focus more on political rumors and hoaxes.